The-Powder-Toy/tptmp/README.md

 ## Things to do

-- [ ] more administration facilities, such as room ownership management, via the remote console
 - [ ] some sort of support for custom elements, maybe room-level element negotiation
 - [ ] add APIs to TPT in order to get rid of a few hideous hacks on